-Why is pumpkin so popular in fall?
+Why is pumpkin so popular in the fall?

-Can I cook with pumpkin year round?
+Can I cook with pumpkin year-round?

-Which is better, canned or freshly roasted pumpkin for baking?
+Which is better, canned or freshly roasted pumpkin, for baking?

 This is a tough question.
 Both are delicious and nutritious.
 Roasted pumpkin definitely has a better flavor, but it is very hard to get freshly roasted pumpkin puree to be as fine as canned.

 How do you cut a pumpkin?

-Cutting a pumpkin is easy but you definitely need to take some precautions.
+Cutting a pumpkin is easy, but you definitely need to take some precautions.
 Place your pumpkin on a cutting board and grab a sharp knife.
 Stand the pumpkin so the stem is facing upwards.
 Cut from the stem down to the bottom along one side.
 Repeat on the other side and pull the pumpkin apart.
-You can see a great step by step tutorial on cutting a pumpkin here.
+You can see a great step-by-step tutorial on cutting a pumpkin here.

 How do you bake pumpkin seeds?

 One of my favorite snacks is baked pumpkin seeds.
 After you cut your pumpkin, scoop out the seeds with as little orange flesh as possible.
 Place them into a bowl.
 Toss with some light oil like avocado oil and sea salt.

 How do you roast a pumpkin?

-- Preheat your oven to 350F degrees.
+- Preheat your oven to 350º F.

-- Slice your pumpkin leaving the skin on, or remove it if you prefer to roast just the pumpkin flesh.
+- Slice your pumpkin, leaving the skin on, or remove it if you prefer to roast just the pumpkin flesh.